The Best, Most Outrageous Looks of the 2019 Met Gala

 According to Oscar de la Renta, the design house responsible for Dion’s glamorous ensemble, the look is made up of 18 panels that were hand-beaded by 52 master embroiderers over the course of over 3,000 hours.
 The final piece weighs over 22 pounds.

-Janelle Monae wears multiple hats as a singer, songwriter, actress, and producer, so perhaps it should come as no surprise that this was how she rolled up to the 2019 Met Gala.
+Janelle Monae wears multiple hats as a singer, songwriter, actress, and producer, so perhaps it should come as no surprise that this surrealist Christian Siriano ensemble (complete with a eye that winked) and four-hat headpiece was how she rolled up to the 2019 Met Gala.

 One to Watch: Cardi B

 Cardi B stopped traffic last year when she showed up pregnant in a Moschino Catholic Madonna-inspired look; she’s since proven that her fashion prowess is no fluke, with savvy, fashion heavyweight style choices that include vintage Mugler couture and Gareth Pugh.
 She further confirmed that she’s got real potential to give Met Gala MVPs like Rihanna a run for the money when she showed up to this year’s gala in a perfectly on-theme, very dramatic Thom Browne gown with a matching headpiece.

-I like it like that, indeed!
+The People Who Definitely Paid Attention in Art History Classes: Ezra Miller and Michael Urie

+Ezra Miller and Michael Urie were not only perfectly on-theme, but they brought a true sense of fine art appreciation to their looks, drawing on influences and themes seen in artists from Dali and Man Ray to Cézanne and Frida Kahlo.